 Step 4: Type the new account name and click Create Account.

-Go to PC settings > Users > Add a user (Win 8) or go to Settings > Account > Family & other people or Other people > Add someone else to this PC (Win10) to start the new account creation by following the instructions.
+For Win 8 users, go to PC settings > Users > Add a user.
+For Win 10 users, go to Settings > Accounts > Family & other people or Other people > Add someone else to this PC.
+Then start the new account creation by following the on-screen instructions.

-In a nutshell, when you find your external hard drive or USB drive is not accessible, you had better recover data from inaccessible drive at first in case any accidents that could damage it completely.
-If you encounter the access denied error when accessing a file or folder, try the above solutions according to the actual cases.
+In a nutshell, when you find your external hard drive or USB drive is not accessible, you had better recover its data at first in case of any accidents, then try the above solutions to fix the drive.

-Should you have any questions or suggestions, please leave your idea in the following comment section or send an email to [email protected].
+Should you have any questions or suggestions, please leave your comments in the following comment section or send an email to [email protected].

-Drive Is Not Accessible Access Is Denied Windows 10 FAQ
+Drive Is Not Accessible Access Is Denied FAQ

-- Right-click your drive in Windows Explorer and choose Properties.
+1. Right-click your drive in File Explorer and choose Properties.